Carbon Fiber vs. Tiebacks & Plate Anchors for Bowing Walls

 Tiebacks and wall anchors have one job: repair walls that are bowing inward.

 Carbon fiber, on the other hand, gives you more options.
 Does the crack need to be reinforced?
 Carbon fiber can do that.
-Are there other cracks that need to be repaired in order to prevent water seepage?
+Are there any other cracks that need to be repaired to prevent water seepage?
 Carbon fiber can do that.

-Carbon fiber can even be used in conjunction with other repair options such as tiebacks or wall anchors to provide superior strength and crack repair.
-This provides a more complete repair than either of those options can provide alone.
+Carbon fiber can even be used in conjunction with other repair options, such as tiebacks or wall anchors, to provide superior strength and crack repair.
+This provides a more complete repair than either option alone can.

 Carbon Fiber is the Superior Choice for Wall Repair